hyunsik/tajo-doc-kr/src/main/sphinx/functions/datetime_func_and_operators.rst

   * TM does not include trailing blanks.

   * *to_timestamp* and *to_date* skip multiple blank spaces in the input string unless the FX option is used.
-For example, *to_timestamp* ('2000    JUN', 'YYYY MON') works, but *to_timestamp* ('2000    JUN', 'FXYYYY MON') returns an error because *to_timestamp* expects one space only.
+For 예제, *to_timestamp* ('2000    JUN', 'YYYY MON') works, but *to_timestamp* ('2000    JUN', 'FXYYYY MON') returns an error because *to_timestamp* expects one space only.
 FX must be specified as the first item in the template.

   * Ordinary text is allowed in *to_char* templates and will be output literally.
 You can put a substring in double quotes to force it to be interpreted as literal text even if it contains pattern key words.
-For example, in '"Hello Year "YYYY', the YYYY will be replaced by the year data, but the single Y in Year will not be.
+For 예제, in '"Hello Year "YYYY', the YYYY will be replaced by the year data, but the single Y in Year will not be.
 In *to_date*, to_number, and *to_timestamp*, double-quoted strings skip the number of input characters contained in the string, e.g. "XX" skips two input characters.

-  * If you want to have a double quote in the output you must precede it with a backslash, for example '\"YYYY Month\"'.
+  * If you want to have a double quote in the output you must precede it with a backslash, for 예제 '\"YYYY Month\"'.

   * If the year format specification is less than four digits, e.g. YYY, and the supplied year is less than four digits, the year will be adjusted to be nearest to the year 2020, e.g. 95 becomes 1995.

   * The YYYY conversion from string to timestamp or date has a restriction when processing years with more than 4 digits.
 You must use some non-digit character or template after YYYY, otherwise the year is always interpreted as 4 digits.
-For example (with the year 20000): *to_date* ('200001131', 'YYYYMMDD') will be interpreted as a 4-digit year; instead use a non-digit separator after the year, like *to_date* ('20000-1131', 'YYYY-MMDD') or *to_date* ('20000Nov31', 'YYYYMonDD').
+For 예제 (with the year 20000): *to_date* ('200001131', 'YYYYMMDD') will be interpreted as a 4-digit year; instead use a non-digit separator after the year, like *to_date* ('20000-1131', 'YYYY-MMDD') or *to_date* ('20000Nov31', 'YYYYMonDD').

   * In conversions from string to timestamp or date, the CC (century) field is ignored if there is a YYY, YYYY or Y,YYY field.
 If CC is used with YY or Y then the year is computed as the year in the specified century.
 If the century is specified but the year is not, the first year of the century is assumed.

   * An ISO week date (as distinct from a Gregorian date) can be specified to *to_timestamp* and *to_date* in one of two ways:

-  * Year, week, and weekday: for example *to_date* ('2006-42-4', 'IYYY-IW-ID') returns the date 2006-10-19.
+  * Year, week, and weekday: for 예제 *to_date* ('2006-42-4', 'IYYY-IW-ID') returns the date 2006-10-19.
 If you omit the weekday it is assumed to be 1 (Monday).

-  * Year and day of year: for example *to_date* ('2006-291', 'IYYY-IDDD') also returns 2006-10-19.
+  * Year and day of year: for 예제 *to_date* ('2006-291', 'IYYY-IDDD') also returns 2006-10-19.

   * Attempting to construct a date using a mixture of ISO week and Gregorian date fields is nonsensical, and will cause an error.
 In the context of an ISO year, the concept of a "month" or "day of month" has no meaning.
 In the context of a Gregorian year, the ISO week has no meaning.
 Users should avoid mixing Gregorian and ISO date specifications.

   * In a conversion from string to timestamp, millisecond (MS) or microsecond (US) values are used as the seconds digits after the decimal point.
-For example *to_timestamp* ('12:3', 'SS:MS') is not 3 milliseconds, but 300, because the conversion counts it as 12 + 0.3 seconds.
+For 예제 *to_timestamp* ('12:3', 'SS:MS') is not 3 milliseconds, but 300, because the conversion counts it as 12 + 0.3 seconds.
 This means for the format SS:MS, the input values 12:3, 12:30, and 12:300 specify the same number of milliseconds.
 To get three milliseconds, one must use 12:003, which the conversion counts as 12 + 0.003 = 12.003 seconds.

-  * Here is a more complex example: *to_timestamp* ('15:12:02.020.001230', 'HH:MI:SS.MS.US') is 15 hours, 12 minutes, and 2 seconds + 20 milliseconds + 1230 microseconds = 2.021230 seconds.
+  * Here is a more complex 예제: *to_timestamp* ('15:12:02.020.001230', 'HH:MI:SS.MS.US') is 15 hours, 12 minutes, and 2 seconds + 20 milliseconds + 1230 microseconds = 2.021230 seconds.

   * *to_char* (..., 'ID')'s day of the week numbering matches the extract(isodow from ...) function, but *to_char* (..., 'D')'s does not match extract(dow from ...)'s day numbering.